cjkauss2/stockiment/README.md

 ```
 node api/server.js
 ```
-Once the server is running, go check the frontend repository and start the frontend to see the webpage.
+Once the server is running, go check out the frontend git repo and start the frontend to see the webpage.

 [Video link](https://youtu.be/hm0xJztueTY)